miwoe/properties_comparator/PropertiesComparer/README.md

-Properties file comparator written in Java
+Properties file comparator and merge tool written in Java

 Use CompareProperties class to run.